Compare money-tracking methods

 Notes or chat history

-Enough for tiny favors, but easy to lose when repayments, old balances, or reminders matter.
+Enough for tiny favors, but easy to lose when repayments, old balances, payment history, or reminders matter.

 Running-balance app

-Best when the same person or household has expenses, repayments, reminders, and history over time.
+Best when the same person or household has expenses, repayments, reminders, shared statements, and follow-ups over time.

 See features